ShaanCoding2/ShaanCoding2/README.md

 # Hi, I'm Shaan

-Hi, I'm Shaan - a first year Computer Science student studying at the University of Technology Sydney.
+Hi, I'm Shaan (ALT) - a first year Computer Science student studying at the University of Technology Sydney.
 I like experimenting with new technologies, building small projects and occasionally tinkering with electronics.

+* If you're accessing this account, you're most likely viewing one of my tutorials or have accidently stumbled on my testing account, to view my main please go here [ShaanCoding](https://github.com/ShaanCoding)

 ## Here's a list of things I currently keep myself busy with: